pobrei/sunride/src/docs/design-system.md

-# RideWeather Design System Documentation
+# SunRide Design System Documentation

-This document provides an overview of the design system used in the RideWeather application.
+This document provides an overview of the design system used in the SunRide application.
 The design system is built on top of Tailwind CSS and provides a consistent set of utilities, components, and patterns for building the application.

 ## Table of Contents